arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 This work will be carried out within a delivery team.

-**Actions & Behaviours**

-- you will work together with other members of a delivery team when you think this would be productive
+- work together with other members of a delivery team when you think this would be productive
 - pairing can take place both with technical and non-technical delivery team members
-- pairing should lead to higher quality work and improved knowledge sharing
+- remember that pairing should lead to higher quality work and improved knowledge sharing

-**Tools & Methods**

-TODO

 #### 3.3.2 Mentoring

 This work will be carried out within a delivery team.

-**Actions & Behaviours**
+- mentor other developers within your delivery team

-- actively seek out opportunities to develop the skills of other developers
+- actively seek out opportunities to develop the knowledge and skills of other developers
-- pair with other developers whenever possible to complete feature tickets
+- pair with other developers whenever possible to complete feature tickets instead of working alone
 - record who you paired with and what was discussed on the relevant Jira ticket

-**Tools & Methods**

-TODO

 #### 3.3.2 Coaching

 This work will be carried out on a one-to-one basis by arrangement with other developers.

-**Actions & Behaviours**

 - design programmes of coaching to improve developers' knowledge of agile software development
-- bprovide one-to-one coaching to support developers through their immediate and specific work issues
+- provide one-to-one coaching to support developers through their immediate and specific work issues
 - promote a coaching culture in NHSUK software development

-**Tools & Methods**

-TODO
+- obtain a recognised coaching qualification
+- develop and maintain knowledge of coaching methods, tools, techniques etc.

 #### 3.3.3 Delegating

 This work will be carried out in collaboration with the leadership team.

-**Actions & Behaviours**

 - identify opportunities to stretch and empower other members of the leadership team
 - delegate responsibility for the completion of significant work packages (e.g. lean improvement projects)